liferay/liferay-docs/develop/tutorials/articles/mobile-sdk/06-invoking-liferay-services-in-your-android-app.markdown

 ## Step 1: Create a Session [](id=step-1-create-a-session)

-The session is a conversion state between the client and server, that consists of multiple requests and responses between the two.
+A session is a conversion state between the client and server, that consists of multiple requests and responses between the two.
 You need a session to pass requests between your app and the Mobile SDK.
-Sessions need to be created with user authentication.
-The imports and code required to create a session are shown
+In most cases, sessions need to be created with user authentication.
+The imports and code required to create a session are shown here:
-here:

     import com.liferay.mobile.android.auth.basic.BasicAuthentication;
     import com.liferay.mobile.android.service.Session;